jwinter6/CrispRVariantsLite/README.md

 In order to get the genome reference, create a folder on your machine and paste all necessary genome files (as described in the makelinks file) into this folder.

-For the latest human genome, you can also follow these steps:

 1. Download the genome reference build from UCSC
 2. Run BWA to create an index